pulumi/docs/quickstart/kubernetes/tutorial-guestbook.md

 1. To create a new Pulumi project, let's use a template:

     ```shell
-    $ pulumi new kubernetes-typescript --dir k8s-guestbook && cd k8s-guestbook
+    $ mkdir k8s-guestbook && cd k8s-guestbook
+    $ pulumi new kubernetes-typescript
     ```

-    This command will have initialized a fresh project in the `k8s-guestbook` directory and `cd`'d into it.
+    This command will initialize a fresh project in the `k8s-guestbook` newly-created directory.

 2. Next, replace the minimal contents of the template's `index.ts` file with the full guestbook: